Benchmarking AI Agent Frameworks in 2026: AutoAgents (Rust) vs LangChain, LangGraph, LlamaIndex, PydanticAI, and more

 🧮 Composite Score Formula

-The composite score is computed with min‑max normalization so each dimension lives on a 0 – 1 scale (best = 1, worst = 0):
+The composite score is calculated using min‑max normalization so that each dimension lies on a 0 – 1 scale (best = 1, worst = 0).

 where